-Here’s what happened: I was talking with a new acquaintance who was griping about his Stress-Of-The-Moment — He’d needed to have a sign printed for an environmental awareness event and it hadn’t been done properly, so he had to finish the job himself and then rush to get to the event on time.
+Here’s what happened: I was talking with a new acquaintance who was venting about his stress-of-the-moment — he’d needed to have a sign printed for an environmental awareness event and it hadn’t been done properly, so he had to finish the job himself and then rush to get to the event on time.

 I wandered away from this exchange smiling too, and his technique for “letting it go” stuck with me.
 I thought it was so cute I wanted to share it with you.
-I’ve tried this several times myself and something about the combination of intention, movement and humor makes it work like a charm every time.
+I’ve tried this several times myself and with some of my life coaching clients, and something about the combination of intention, movement, and humor makes it work like a charm every time.

 Step 1.
 Do the “sweep” (crouch down and rise, sweeping your arms to the side) and say the name of the thing you’re stuck on.

 Step 2.
-Do the “sweep” again and say “Let it Go!”
+Do the “sweep” again and say, “Let it go!”

 Step 3.
 Giggle and move on.

 Want an example?
 “Podcast is late being published!
 Let it go!”
 (It’s working for me today.)

 Before You Move Forward and Let Go, Stop!